bjarnel/arkit-tictactoe/README.md

 In this example I have taken the simple scenekit tic-tac-toe (another of my repositories), and tried to put it in ARKit:)

-The also also includes a decent AI opponent.
+The game also includes a decent AI opponent.

 It works.. somewhat